-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 USC § 1092 (f)) et.seq., and its implementing regulations require colleges and universities across the United States to disclose information about crime on and around their campuses.
-This section includes information on crime statistics specific to Texas Tech University Costa Rica campus and are reflective of the calendar years 2017, 2018 and 2019.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 USC § 1092(f) et.seq., and its implementing regulations require colleges and universities across the United States to disclose information about crime on and around their campuses.
+This section includes information on crime statistics specific to the Texas Tech University- Costa Rica and are reflective of the calendar years 2019, 2020, and 2021.
+(Crime statistics for Texas Tech University Health Sciences Center, Texas Tech University Health Sciences Center El Paso, Midwestern State University, and Angelo State University are reflected in their own Annual Security Report)

-Crime statistics reported within the table below are in accordance with the definitions of crimes provided by the FBI for use in the Uniform Crime Reporting (UCR) system.
-This report includes statistics for crimes reported which occurred within Texas Tech Universities Clery geography and were reported to university police or campus security authorities.
+Crime statistics reported within the tables included are in accordance with the definitions of crimes provided by the FBI for use in the Uniform Crime Reporting (UCR) system.
+This report includes statistics for crimes reported which occurred within Texas Tech University's Clery geography and were reported to Texas Tech Police or Campus Security Authorities.
 The report also includes statistics for referrals for campus disciplinary action for categories required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 These categories include liquor, drug and weapon law violations.
-Statistical information for certain off campus locations or property owned or controlled by the University, as well as public property within or immediately adjacent to campus, is gathered by Texas Tech Police after requesting such information from those local law enforcement agencies.
+Statistical information for certain off-campus locations or property owned or controlled by the University, as well as public property within or immediately adjacent to campus, is gathered by Texas Tech Police after requesting such information from local law enforcement agencies.

-The crime statistic tables appearing on the following page(s) are prepared using data from documents provided, maintained and reviewed by the Texas Tech Police Department, Human Resources, Title IX, Office of Equal Opportunity, Center for Campus Life, Office of Student Conduct, General Counsel, Athletics, designated Campus Security Authorities (CSAs), Responsible Employees, and cooperating external law enforcement agencies.
+The crime statistic tables appearing on the following page(s) are prepared using data from documents provided, maintained and reviewed by the Texas Tech Police Department, Human Resources, Title IX, Office of Equal Opportunity, Student Involvement & Fraternity & Sorority Life, Office of Student Conduct, General Counsel, Athletics, designated Campus Security Authorities (CSAs), Responsible Employees, local police, and cooperating external law enforcement agencies.